thesairam/sssnl/README.md

 # SSSNL (Web‑Only)

-A simple, web‑only dashboard and media manager.
+A simple dashboard and media manager.
 The Flask backend reads sensors on Raspberry Pi (PIR + DHT), serves a full‑screen HTML dashboard, and optionally serves two Flutter Web UIs (dashboard and media/dev).
 Works on Pi and any Linux/desktop browser.
+A Raspberry Pi BLE agent is available to provision devices (Wi‑Fi + pairing) from a mobile app.

 ## Quick Start